Studies involving or led from Scotland, Wales or Northern Ireland

 - Once the Statement of Activity and Schedule of Events are ready and the HRA has issued the Initial Assessment Letter, the researcher liaises directly and simultaneously with the local study team, research management team and (if appropriate) the LCRN team for each NHS site in England.
 Instructions are available in IRAS Help.

 Note: Where a sponsor (or delegate) has already completed an SSI for a site in England before talking to the HRA, the HRA will use some of the information in the SSI to support the creation of the Statement of Activities and Schedule of Events.
 The HRA would rather sponsors (or delegates) did not waste time completing an SSI but rather that they contact the HRA early.
-When HRA Approval was first implemented the HRA were aware that may sponsors (or delegates) would have had SSIs already completed so were happy to accept them as a basis on which to work but they are not necessary.
 A sponsor from Northern Ireland, Scotland or Wales can complete a Statement of Activities and Schedule of Events without approaching HRA for support if they have read the guidance and do not require any further support.
 (In the future a Local Information Pack will be implemented across the whole of the UK.
 The aim is that the Local Information Pack will be generated and shared with NHS/HSC organisations (local study team and research management) from within IRAS.
 There is not yet an implementation date for this.)

 Where study is led from Scotland, Wales or Northern Ireland the process for submitting to sites in those nations has not changed, i.e. SSIs are transferred in IRAS to the local study team for completion and the local study team “submit” to the R&D office (although sometimes the sponsor (or delegate) do the submitting).
 Country specific instructions are provided in IRAS Help.